Fines, penalties and losing your licence

 You must follow the road rules for your safety and the safety of others when you drive.
 If you do not, you can be fined or have your driver licence or car taken off you.

 Check with the NZ Transport Agency (NZTA) for updates on COVID-19 and available NZTA and agent services.

 Know the road rules

-Know what you can and can’t do on the road.
+Know what you can and cannot do on the road.

-Report unsafe or risky driving — the driver will be contacted by Police if they can be identified, but they won’t be charged or fined.
+Report unsafe or risky driving — the driver will be contacted by Police if they can be identified, but they will not be charged or fined.